malakamahdy/trajectory-prediction-stgat/README.md

 (c) Continue training from pretrained_model/stgat_mdn.pth (n) Train new ST-GAT model from scratch
 ```
-* Choose n to start over
+* Choose n to start over.
+If there is an existing model, this will override it.
-* Choose c to continue training from your saved checkpoint (there is a pretrained model available, you can use that as a starting point or delete)
+* Choose c to continue training from your saved checkpoint (there is a pretrained model available, you can use that as a starting point or choose n)

 **2. Train the LSTM Baseline**
 ```